sblantipodi/firefly_luciferin/README.md

 You can build the software from the source or if you prefer you can **download the installer from [here](https://github.com/sblantipodi/firefly_luciferin/releases)**.
 `Firefly Luciferin` uses `Java 14` to create the native installer, this means that you don't have to install Java or other libraries separately.

-This software can run on any Desktop PC using Windows.
-Linux and MacOS support will be added later.
+This software can run on any Desktop PC using Windows or Linux.
+MacOS support will be added later.
 To get the full `Bias Lighting` experience you need a microcontroller connected to the PC (ex.
 Arduino UNO, ESP8266, ESP32, Teensy, ecc.) running my [Glow Worm Luciferin](https://github.com/sblantipodi/glow_worm_luciferin) firmware or a compatible Adalight one.

 Why don't you build your own `Luciferin`?